Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Quasilinear Elliptic Equations in Two Variables

+Therefore, we conclude that there exists no admissible solution corresponding to $(\iv, \beta)\in \mathfrak{R}_{\rm{strong}}$ in the sense of Definition \ref{def-regular-sol}. \end{proof}

-\section{Quasilinear Elliptic Equations in Two Variables}
+\chapter{Quasilinear Elliptic Equations in Two Variables}

-For completeness of the paper, this section includes several properties of quasilinear elliptic equations, which are used to prove Theorem \ref{theorem-0}.
+For the completeness of this work, this appendix includes several properties of quasilinear elliptic equations, which are used to prove Theorem \ref{theorem-0}.
 We refer the reader to \cite{CF2} for the proofs of these properties as stated below.

-\subsection{Ellipticity principle for self-similar potential flow}
+\section{Ellipticity Principle for Self-Similar Potential Flow}

-The following is an extension of the ellipticity principle of Elling-Liu \cite{EL}.
+The following lemma is an extension of the ellipticity principle of Elling-Liu \cite{EL}: